 Use this form to instantly verify a certificate which has been issued by Express Online Training - National provider code: 40592.
 You can also use the QR code on our certificates to verify its authenticity.
 For certificates or cards issued by another training provider or by a government agency, please contact that organisation for further information.

-This course is coming soon.
+This course is currently not available.

-Express Online Training (EOT) can enrol persons into nationally recognised courses who are from Australia and any other country as long as they are not considered to be an “Overseas Student”.
+Express Online Training can enrol persons into nationally recognised courses who are from Australia or any other country, as long as they are not considered to be an “Overseas Student”.

-An “Overseas Student” is defined in the ESOS Act 2000 as a person (whether inside or outside Australia) who holds a student visa (as defined in regulation 1.03 of the Migration Regulations 1994).This includes the following subclasses of visa:
+An “Overseas Student” is defined in the ESOS Act 2000 as a person (whether inside or outside Australia) who holds a student visa (as defined in regulation 1.03 of the Migration Regulations 1994).

 “Overseas Students” can only enrol in nationally recognised courses with training organisations who are registered on CRICOS as specified in Section 8 of the ESOS Act.
 EOT is not registered on CRICOS and have no plans to register on CRICOS in the future.

 Any person who is not an Australian citizen must have their visa status verified before they can enrol in any nationally recognised course.
-This check requires the submission of the person's passport/immiCard number and country of issuance, which is then verified automatically using the Department of Immigration and Border Protection VEVO system.
+This check requires the submission of the person's passport/immiCard number and country of issuance, which is then verified automatically using the Department of Home Affairs' VEVO system.

 Check your visa subclass:

-Department of Immigration and Border Protection visa check
+Department of Home Affairs visa check

 To complete this assessment you will need to have the following Learning, Language and Numeracy (LLN) skill levels: